userver: Kafka service

 Here we:

-• Check incomming message correctness;
+• Check incoming message correctness;

 • Parse request to kafka_sample::RequestMessage;